A film about food, culture and migration through the lens of Goa's unique bread, pão.

-As a migrant myself, I am acutely aware of the navigatory tightrope required to make a space for oneself away from home.
+Every stage of working on the film was a learning.
+One of my biggest take-aways?
 In an intimate society such as Goa, bread is a tool to stake claim to belong.

 Sonia’s short film Shifting Sands on Goa's traditional fishing community was screened at Festival Pecheurs du Monde, France.
 She has worked as producer on documentary films and produced feature shows for news channels including NDTV and CNBC-TV18.